-Storms are meteorological events that often wreak havoc on people and anything that lies in their path (if you’ve experienced the destructive power of hurricanes, you’ll know all about that).
+Storms are extreme weather events that often wreak havoc on people and anything that lies in their path.

 When it comes to the arts, storms have always cropped up in works of fiction (e.g., Shakespeare’s King Lear) and, of course, many songs.